kcw00/playwright/README.md

 ---

-This repository provides a step-by-step guide on how to set up Playwright for testing "note app" project.
+This repository provides a step-by-step guide on how to set up Playwright for testing your project.

 ---